__construct()instead. in /home/newbirminghamzoo/public_html/wp-includes/functions.php on line 4716

 See our Daily Activities page for a dates and times for various activities.

 From ostriches and flamingos to vultures and endangered white-naped cranes, more than 300 birds nest here.
-Feed vibrantly colored lorikeets and watch brown pelicans catch fish in their beaks.
+Feed vibrantly colored lorikeets in the Schaeffer Eye Center Lorikeet Aviary.

 Intelligent and majestic marine mammals, the Zoo’s sea lions show off their grace and brains during demonstrations.
 Stop by the pool for this entertaining program – but be wary of the splash zone.
 These animals could be Olympic divers!